sagemath/sage/README.md

         python3-venv qhull-bin singular singular-doc sqlite3 sympow tachyon \
         tar texinfo tox xcas xz-utils

-If you encounter error messages like "Unable to locate package ...", don't be panic.
+If you encounter error messages like "Unable to locate package ...", don't panic.
 Just delete the problematic package names in the list, and rerun the command.
 Sage will automatically install a package from its own mirrors if it is not found in the system.